HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### Meta description tag

-While the [`<meta name="description">`](https://moz.com/learn/seo/meta-description) tag is not a ranking factor, for some search engines and queries, the content within this tag may appear in SERPs and influence click-through rate.
+While the <a hreflang="en" href="https://moz.com/learn/seo/meta-description">`<meta name="description">`</a> tag is not a ranking factor, for some search engines and queries, the content within this tag may appear in SERPs and influence click-through rate.

 Today, search engines like Google primarily create snippets to display in the SERPs from on-page content, based on the query.
-One study showed that [71% of `meta` `descriptions` are rewritten](https://portent.com/blog/seo/how-often-google-ignores-our-meta-descriptions.htm#:~:text=We%20found%20the%20rewrite%20rate,rank%20on%20the%20first%20page.) for the first page of results.
+One study showed that <a hreflang="en" href="https://portent.com/blog/seo/how-often-google-ignores-our-meta-descriptions.htm#:~:text=We%20found%20the%20rewrite%20rate,rank%20on%20the%20first%20page.">71% of `meta` `descriptions` are rewritten</a> for the first page of results.

 {{ figure_markup(
   image="meta-description-words-by-percentile.png",